JoHuang/mongodb-objectid-vscode-extension/README.md

 ## Features

-- **Hover Detection**: Automatically detects 24-character hexadecimal strings that match MongoDB ObjectId format
+- **ObjectId Parsing**: Automatically detects 24-character hexadecimal strings that match MongoDB ObjectId format
+- **Timestamp to ObjectId**: Converts timestamps and date strings to their corresponding ObjectIds
 - **Creation Time**: Shows when the ObjectId was created in a user-friendly format
 - **Detailed Parsing**: Displays machine ID, process ID, and counter information
 - **Universal File Support**: Works in ALL file types - source code, configuration files, logs, documentation, and more
 - **Real-time Information**: Instantly shows ObjectId details without needing to manually parse

-### Example
+### ObjectId Parsing Example

 When you hover over a MongoDB ObjectId like `507f1f77bcf86cd799439011`, you'll see: